daniel-thom/arangodb-action/README.md

     arangodb version: 'latest'  # See https://hub.docker.com/_/arangodb for available versions
 ```

+The action starts a Docker container with the name `arangodb_container`, which can be customized
+with the parameter `container_name`.
+This is useful if you need to connect to the database with
+ArangoDB tools.

 # License

 The scripts and documentation in this project are released under the [MIT License](LICENSE)